rperez-rosario/XO/README.md

 4. Web or folder deploy to IIS or Azure Cloud App (.NET Core 5.0 application pool), configure appsettings.json as needed.
 5. Access using a web browser or build and execute Visual Studio solution.

-# Contribute
-You can review the existing codebase at any time and point out any discrepancies to rperezrosario@outlook.com.
-There is a ProjectDocuments folder that can be used as a general private repository for project documents accessible to all team members.